scaldi/scaldi-website/learn.md

 * `ActorContext` - it always implicitly available within an `Actor` and can be used to create a new actors in the context of current actor
 * `ActorSystem`

-Here is a small example of how you can use `AkkaInjectable` to inject (which actually means create in case of actors) another actor:
+Here is a small example of how you can use `AkkaInjectable` to inject (which actually means create in the case of actors) another actor:

 {% highlight scala %}
 class Receptionist (implicit inj: Injector) extends Actor with AkkaInjectable {